spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 **My team member is performing at a high level in terms of results, but they struggle with behavioral alignment to one or more of our values.
 How do I take the “how” into account when I am assessing their performance and growth?**

 Review the handbook content on how we [measure Performance](/handbook/people-group/talent-assessment/#measuring-performance) and how we [measure Growth](/handbook/people-group/talent-assessment/#measuring-growth).
-When a high output/results-oriented team member is struggling with soft skills and/or behavior, this is oftentimes related to improvement areas in terms of alignment to our [values competencies](/handbook/people-group/talent-assessment/#gitlab-competencies), and/or our [Growth pillars](/handbook/people-group/talent-assessment/#measuring-growth) (particularly, but not limited to, Self-Awareness).
-Considering our measurement guidelines for Performance and Growth holistically, and be sure that your assessment takes all of our competencies, job family responsibilities, and pillars into account.
+When a high output/results-oriented team member is struggling with soft skills and/or behavior, this is oftentimes related to improvement areas in terms of alignment to our [values competencies](/handbook/people-group/talent-assessment/#gitlab-competencies), and/or our [Growth Potential pillars](/handbook/people-group/talent-assessment/#measuring-growth) (particularly, but not limited to, Self-Awareness).
+Considering our measurement guidelines for Performance and Growth Potential holistically, and be sure that your assessment takes all of our competencies, job family responsibilities, and pillars into account.

 **My team member has the skills to perform, but there are [will-based performance issues](/handbook/leadership/underperformance/#will-based-performance) that are impacting their ability or the team’s ability to succeed.
 How should I think about this in terms of assessing their performance?**

 First, act early.
-Do not wait for a formal performance and growth assessment conversation to deliver feedback about your concerns.
+Do not wait for a formal performance and growth potential assessment conversation to deliver feedback about your concerns.
 Be specific, and document your conversation.
 Loop in a TMR specialist for support as these conversations can be challenging.
 Review the definition of “Developing” performance.
 Note that one criteria that applies to this category is a team member who is struggling to perform in a way that is aligned to our values and competencies.
 Think about the specific behaviors or impacts of their work or how they are working that have led you to assess that they are not fully engaged.
 Despite having the skills, if your team member is not contributing at the level they are expected to be, you should consider that a performance issue in the way you would a skill based performance issue.
 Keep in mind that not addressing these challenges may be affecting your other team members, especially those who may be picking up the slack.
 We encourage to review the handbook page on [Underperformanece](/handbook/leadership/underperformance/#talent-assessment-and-managing-underperformance).

 ### Sample Script for Delivering a Talent Assessment

-The script below is intended to help you structure your Performance and Growth conversation.
+The script below is intended to help you structure your Performance and Growth Potential conversation.
 Personalizing this conversation to reflect your authentic tone will make this a more effective conversation with your team member.

-"Thank you for taking some time today to discuss your Performance and Growth.
+"Thank you for taking some time today to discuss your Performance and Growth Potential.
 I wanted to discuss your achievements and strengths, improvement areas, future development, and the final result of the talent assessment."

 "I assessed your performance factor as ****[Insert Performance factor]***:"
 * ***Exceeding*** (consistently surpassing the demands of their current position)